Courtenay, British Columbia: Health care

-St. Joseph's General Hospital (SJGH) in Comox used to be the primary hospital for the Comox Valley and surrounding communities from Bowser to Oyster River, with 110 beds earmarked for acute care and 125 for complex care.
-Since October 2017 the new North Island Comox Valley Hospital in Courtenay has served as the primary hospital for the Comox Valley and surrounding communities.
+Courtenay and surrounding communities are served by Island Health, the public health authority for Vancouver Island.
+The primary hospital in the region is the North Island Hospital, Comox Valley, which includes an emergency department, an intensive care unit, and a wellness centre.
+Prior to 2017, St. Joseph's General Hospital in Comox was the primary hospital for the Comox Valley and surrounding communities.
+Non-emergency medical care is available at the Comox Valley Urgent and Primary Care Centre.

 Emergency services

 Courtenay contracts out its police services to the Royal Canadian Mounted Police.
 Their main detachment is located in East Courtenay along Ryan Road.
 This detachment provides policing services to the entire Comox Valley.
 Courtenay also has an active branch of Crime Stoppers to help provide the Comox Valley information about recent crimes and a way to provide anonymous tips.

 Fire services are provided by the Courtenay Fire Department, and it is one of the five volunteer fire departments that operate in the Comox Valley.
 The Courtenay Fire Department has 42 career and paid-on-call firefighters that provide fire suppression, auto extrication, fire safety education, and the issue of fire permits.

 Courtenay ambulance services are provided by British Columbia Ambulance Service.